fuadchoudhury/3120-Classes-Project/README.md

 Name: Fuad Choudhury,
-CIS-3120,
+Course: CIS-3120,
-Introduction to Using The Github
+Introduction to Using The Github,
+**The main repository has an Animal.py class, and fork has a child class you created inheriting from Animal.py file**